 Rotations

 The training program provides a robust interdisciplinary education in hospice and palliative care.
-Clinical experiences include pediatrics, elective rotations and a curriculum focused on longitudinal geriatrics and long-term care.
+Clinical experiences include pediatrics, elective rotations inpatient and outpatient hospice, and a geriatrics and long-term care rotation.

 Inpatient palliative care consultations occur at two distinct hospitals — Dell Seton Medical Center at The University of Texas, a safety net hospital, and Ascension Seton Medical Center Austin, a quaternary referral center — to ensure a wide variety of clinical experiences and practice-management styles.